car251290/React-NewPortfolio/README.md

 # React-NewPortfolio
 I will use Gatby.js to create a new portfolio with new futures and it will be using JavaScript.
-To show my projects, I will step and step what I stole for make Gastby.js it is a very friendly. envarioment to make the portfolio
+To show my projects, I will step and step what make Gastby.js it is a very friendly. envarioment to make the portfolio and it has a very good designs for use it.

-The documentation to use this Application for my portfolio and telling my skills of developers
+The documentation to use this Application for my portfolio and telling my skills of developers and I will use it for show my projectas talk about me and show my future companies I am developer learning and making new projects.

 ## Gatsby API Reference